0x4248/Blog/content/pages/MinimalLinuxSystem/page.md

-# Linux from scratch (ARM64)
+# Building a Minimal Linux System With a initramfs (ARM64)
 ***
-This is a tutorial on how to build linux from scratch
+In this tutorial we will be building a minimal linux system with a initramfs from scratch.
+We will also test the linux kernel using QEMU.

 ## Dependencies